-- 1. tskews is the minimum time between a rising WCLK edge and a rising RCLK edge to guarantee that OR will go LOW after two RCLK cycles plus tref.
-If the time between the rising edge of WCLK and the rising edge of WCLK and the rising edge of RCLK is less than tskew3, then OR assertion may be delayed one extra RCLK cycle. - tskew2 is the minimum time between a rising WCLK edge and a rising RCLK edge to guarantee that PAE will go HIGH after one RCLK cycle plus tpae.
-If the time between the rising edge of WCLK and the rising edge of RCLK is less than tskew2, then the PAE deassertion may be delayed one extra RCLK cycle. - 3.
-LD = HIGH, OE = LOW 4. n = FAE offset, m = FAF offset and D = maximum FIFO depth.
-5. D = 8,193 for IDT72255LA and 16,385 for IDT72265LA.
-6. First word latency: 60ns + tref + 2TRCLK.
+1. tskews is the minimum time between a rising WCLK edge and a rising RCLK edge to guarantee that OR will go LOW after two RCLK cycles plus tref.
+If the time between the rising edge of WCLK and the rising edge of RCLK is less than tskews, then OR assertion may be delayed one extra RCLK cycle.

+Exerval is the minimum time between a rising WCLK edge and a rising RCLK edge to guarantee that PAE will go HIGH after one RCLK cycle plus tPAE.
+If the time between the rising edge of WCLK and the rising edge of RCLK is less than tskew, then the PAE deassertion may be delayed one extra RCLK cycle.
+LD = HIGH, OE = LOW

+$n = \overline{PAE}$ offset, $m = \overline{PAF}$ offset and D = maximum FIFO depth.
+D = 16,385 for the IDT72V261LA and 32,769 for the IDT72V271LA.

+First word latency: 60ns + tREF + 2TRCLK.